operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 - `spec.provider`: the operators' provider, with a `name`; usually an organization.
 - `spec.labels`: 1..N `key`:`value` pairs to be used by operator internals.
 - `spec.version`: semantic version of the operator, ex. `0.1.1`.
 - `spec.customresourcedefinitions`: any CRD's the operator uses.
-This field will be populated automatically by the SDK if any CRD yaml files are present in `deploy`; however, several fields require user input (more details in the [CSV CRD spec section][olm_csv_crd_doc]):
+This field will be populated automatically by the SDK if any CRD yaml files are present in `deploy`; however, several fields not in the CRD manifest spec that require user input (more details in the [CSV CRD spec section][olm_csv_crd_doc]):
         - `description`: description of the CRD.
         - `resources`: any Kubernetes resources leveraged by the CRD, ex. `Pod`'s, `StatefulSet`'s.
         - `specDescriptors`: UI hints for inputs and outputs of the operator.